-7 Assessment of an application
+8 Assessment of an application

-The council will assess the information provided in an application to determine the appropriate engineering standard that should apply to the proposed vehicle crossing.
+The council will assess the information provided in an application to determine the appropriate engineering standard or other council-approved design that should apply to the proposed vehicle crossing.
+Council will respond to the applicant in 30 working days or less.

-8 Granting an approval
+9 Granting an approval

-The council may grant an approval if:
+The council may grant an approval in its sole discretion if:

-- (a) the information provided in the application is sufficient to determine the appropriate engineering standard for the vehicle crossing; and - (b) the applicable fee has been paid to the council.
+- (a) the information provided in the application is sufficient to determine the appropriate engineering standard or other design approved by the council for the vehicle crossing; and - (b) the council is satisfied that the proposed vehicle crossing will not cause undue impacts involving road safety or negative impacts on the environment; and - (c) the applicable fee has been paid to the council.

-9 Content of an approval
+- 10 Content of an approval

-An approval will include:
+- An approval will include:

-(1) a statement as to the appropriate engineering standard applicable for the vehicle crossing which must be followed in the design and construction of the vehicle crossing;
+- (a) a statement as to the appropriate engineering standard or other design approved by the council applicable for the vehicle crossing which must be followed in the design and construction of the vehicle crossing;

-The council's current engineering standards are published on the council's website at Engineering Standards and Guidelines or can be picked up at any Council office.
+Related information The council's current engineering standards are published on the council's website at Engineering Standards and Guidelines or can be picked up at any Council office.

-- (2) mention that the council will inspect the vehicle crossing to make sure it meets the specified engineering standard and any other conditions included in the approval; - (3) information on how to obtain a Work Access Permit which is required to access the road corridor and commence construction (see clause 17).

-10 Additional approval conditions
+- (b) notice that the council will inspect the vehicle crossing to make sure it meets the specified engineering standard or other design approved by the council and any other conditions included in the approval; - (c) information on how to obtain a Work Access Permit which is required to access the road corridor and commence construction of the approved vehicle crossing (see clause 18). - 11 Additional approval conditions